-Huskies are known for having one of the most similar appearances to wolves of all the modern dog breeds.
-Their arctic coats and pointed ears have made them a sought after breed for wolf-lovers across the world, but how are Huskies related to wolves?
+Huskies are known for having one of the most similar appearances to wolves of all modern dog breeds.
+Their arctic coats and pointed ears have made them a sought-after breed for wolf lovers across the world, but how are huskies related to wolves?

 In our articles we often talk about how different dogs were originally bred hundreds of years ago to meet the needs of individual communities, but what does this mean and what were they bred from?

 Genetic studies have shown that every dog that exists today can be traced back to a single common ancestor, believed to have been from a now-extinct wolf population.

 The history of how these wolves became domesticated dogs is complicated and not agreed upon yet by scientists, but it is believed to have happened around 20,000-40,000 years ago.
 Essentially, humans have pretty much always been dog lovers!